 Many vegetable growers prefer not to use any pesticides in the garden to keep produce wholesome and chemical-free.
 It’s always best to start out with the least invasive action and work your way up to chemical controls, if necessary.
 Then, use the least toxic products first.

 A few pests are normal, and there is no need to panic when you see them.
 Try to identify whether it is a pest or a beneficial insect.
 Beneficial insects such as lady beetles, green lacewings, spiders, parasitic wasps, mantids, and syrphid flies can eliminate the pests before chemical intervention is needed.
 Wait a few days to see if the problem is under control – especially with aphids, the soft bodied insects that suck plant juices, several beneficial insects have a voracious appetite for them.

 If the problem persists, try insecticidal soaps and botanicals, which are thought to be safer around beneficial insects.
 Always follow label instructions.

 In late fall, clean up any plant debris in gardens to remove insects/eggs that may be overwintering.

 Here are some common insect pests facing gardeners in the South and remedies to alleviate their numbers.
 Always follow label instructions when using any pesticide.

 - Leaf miners – These tiny insect larvae form tunnels on leaves of ornamentals, vegetables, fruits, etc. as they feed on plant tissue.
-They rarely do much damage, but their serpentine tunneling can be unsightly.
+Leaf miners rarely do much damage, but their serpentine tunneling can be unsightly.
 If you see the larvae, prune the stems or leaves.
-For chemical control, choose an insecticide labeled to kill insects.
+For chemical control, choose an insecticide labeled to kill these insects.